 The Kansas City Art Institute, School for Continuing and Professional Studies program supports the development of ideas and subject matter through art making.
 However, if a student is showing harm to themselves or others through controversial or inappropriate subject matter, staff reserves the right to intercede if necessary.

 Further, students attending The School for Continuing and Professional Studies will treat each other with dignity and respect.
-Any aggressive or threatening physical contact or behavior will be addressed by our discipline policy.
-Please visit the following link to view our Student Life handbook:
+Any aggressive or threatening physical contact or behavior will be addressed by our discipline policy which is outlined below.

 Under 18 years of age:

 Students 18 years and older: